 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

 Outside areas and boundaries

-Repair category:
+Repair category: 1

-Notes: No significant defects noted.
+Notes: The garden grounds appear to have been adequately maintained.

 Ceilings

 Repair category:

-Notes: Lath and plaster ceilings will weaken with age.
+Notes: Affected by typical blemishes, uneven finishes and plaster cracking.